Bugui Point Lighthouse

 Bugui Point Lighthouse is a historic lighthouse located on Bugui Point in the town of Aroroy, in the northern tip of Masbate Island, province of Masbate, in the Philippines.
 It lights the entrance to the channel between Burias Island and Masbate Island and the channel between Burias and Ticao Islands leading to San Bernardino Strait.

-Work on the light was started in October 1893, but worked was stopped in November 1896 with the onset of the Philippine Revolution.
-Lighthouse construction was continued by the Americans in 1902 and the light was finally lit on December 1, 1902.
+Work on the light began in October 1893 but was halted by the Philippine Revolution in 1896.
+After the Philippine-American War, lighthouse construction was resumed by the new American government in the Philippines; and Bugui Point Lighthouse was lit on December 1, 1902.